SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bat-arctic.md

 It **resists** cold.
 It **can** hear very well, allowing it to easily spot their preys in the dark, even invisible ones.
 It also looks like a big snowflake while moving, making attacks against it disadvantageous during snowstorms.

-In a swarm, Arctic Bats are immune to being grappled or attacked by single target spells, and resist mind and weapon damage.
+In a swarm, creatures are immune to being grappled or attacked by single target spells, and resist mind and weapon damage.
 However, they take double damage from area of effect attacks.

 **Attacks (1/round)**